{{org_field_logo}}

 3. Legal and Regulatory Framework

-- Health and Social Care Act 2008 (Regulated Activities) Regulations 2014 – Ensuring safe and effective service delivery.
+- Health and Social Care Act 2008 (Regulated Activities) Regulations 2014, in particular:

-- Health and Safety at Work Act 1974 – Ensuring staff and service user safety in emergency situations.
+- Health and Safety at Work etc. Act 1974 and associated regulations: protecting staff and others during emergency response.

 4. Risk Assessment and Emergency Preparedness